eruvanos/dynafile/README.md

-> Consider the project of a proof of concept!
+> Consider the project as a proof of concept!
 Definitely not production ready!

 # Dynafile